google/WebFundamentals/src/content/en/updates/2016/04/credential-management-api.md

 API](http://w3c.github.io/webappsec-credential-management/)**.
 It's a
 standards-track proposal at the W3C that gives developers programmatic access to a browser's credential manager and helps users sign in more easily.

+Warning: This API has been drastically updated and sample codes in this article won't work any longer.
+Checkout [the updated integration guide](/web/fundamentals/security/credential-management/) or [the update summary](/web/updates/2017/06/credential-management-updates).

 Note: The new [one tap sign-up and automatic sign-in API](/identity/one-tap/web/overview), built on the Credential Management API, combines Google sign-in and